 For $40, patients can receive a virtual visit from a doctor at any time via their PC or smartphone.
 This allows for treatment solutions at a lower cost without the wait.

 Analysts estimate over 400 million doctor visits per year, about one-third of the total, could take place on such a platform.
 Teladoc holds well over 50% of the market share in telehealth.

 The growth potential remains enormous regardless of how the economy performs.
 However, unemployed workers often drop health insurance during downturns.
 Thus, TDOC could provide quick, life-saving treatments to those who might not otherwise be able to afford a doctor.

 The company has invested heavily in improving diagnostics and taking this service outside the U.S. As a result, it has spent heavily, and profitability will not come in the foreseeable future.
 Also, with TDOC trading at more than 14 times sales, it has become an expensive stock.

 However, revenue growth has approximately doubled every year since 2013.
-Analysts forecasts revenues to rise by over 70% this year and over 35% in 2019.
 With a majority of the market share, a $4.5 billion market cap and more than 99% of the potential market left to be addressed, TDOC stock should rise regardless of what happens to the economy.